Upperdog/clean-image-filenames/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Say goodbye to bad image filenames like Château de Ferrières.jpg or Smörgåsbord.png and say hello to nice and clean filenames like chateau-de-ferrieres.jpg and smargasbord.png.
-This plugin sanitizes filenames for select mime types when the file is uploaded to the WordPress media library.
+This WordPress plugin replaces accent characters and special characters in the filename of files uploaded to the WordPress media library.
+The range of file types that the plugin reacts to can be easily extended using a filter in your theme or plugin.

 == Description ==

 Say goodbye to bad image filenames like Château de Ferrières.jpg or Smörgåsbord.png and say hello to nice and clean filenames like chateau-de-ferrieres.jpg and smargasbord.png.
-This plugin sanitizes filenames for select mime types when the file is uploaded to the WordPress media library.
+This WordPress plugin replaces accent characters and special characters in the filename of files uploaded to the WordPress media library.
+The range of file types that the plugin reacts to can be easily extended using a filter in your theme or plugin.
 = Features =

 * Can be used for more than images